ChalmersGU-data-structure-courses/dsabook/src/markdown/12-graphs/51-implementation.md

 [separate chaining]{.term} hash map, backed with a set implemented as a [linked list]{.term}.
 In that case, for each vertex we store a linked list of all the edges originating from that vertex.
-This makes the method `outgoingEdges` very efficient, because the only thing we have to do is to look up the given vertex in the internal map.
-To make the methods `vertexCount` and `vertices` efficient, we in addition store the vertices separately in the set `verticesSet`.
+This makes the operation `outgoingEdges` very efficient, because the only thing we have to do is to look up the given vertex in the internal map.
+To make the operations `vertexCount` and `vertices` efficient, we in addition store the vertices separately in the set `verticesSet`.

-The implementations of the API methods are quite straightforward, as can be seen here:
+The implementations of the API operations are quite straightforward, as can be seen here:

     datatype AdjacencyGraph implements Graph:
         edgesMap: Map from V to Edge = new Map()